sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

 detail.
 The tests are located in :srcref:`src/tests/test_hss_lms.cpp`.

 There are no official KAT test vectors for HSS/LMS.
 Also, the format of a private key and its usage is not well defined in RFC 8554.
-Therefore, test vectors were manually generated using the implementation referenced in RFC 8554 and its signature creation process adapted.
+RFC 8554 and draft-fluhrer-lms-more-parm-sets-11 provide some test vectors, which are only suitable for verification tests due to the incomplete specification of private keys.
+Therefore, further test vectors were manually generated using the implementation referenced in RFC 8554 and its signature creation process adapted.
 This allows for known answer tests, even for signature creation.

 For HSS/LMS tests, Botan relies on the generic public key interface tests, including